elahtrebor/AnimatedEditor/README.md

 Animated Text Editor built in Java that renders an animated GIF as background

-Tested on Windows, MAC, Linux Mint/Ubuntu, Raspberry pi raspian.
+Tested on Windows, MAC, Linux Mint/Ubuntu, Raspberry Pi Raspbian.

 I was bored so created this as wanted clouds floating behind the code that was editing.
 <pre>